-Asian Oilfield Services Limited (the "Company" or the "Holding Company" or "AOSL") is a Public Limited Company domiciled in India.
-The Company having CIN L23200HR1992PLC052501, is incorporated under the provisions of the Companies Act applicable in India and is listed on the Bombay Stock Exchange (BSE).
-The Company, together with its subsidiaries (hereafter, the "Group") is an oilfield service and reservoir imaging company, offering a suite of geophysical services specialising in land and well seismic services and operation and maintenance services for oilfields.
-The registered office of the Company is located at 3rd floor, Omkar Esquare, Chunabhatti Signal, Eastern Express Highway, Sion (E), Mumbai - 400022.
+Asian Energy Services Limited (formerly known as Asian Oilfield Services Limited) (the "Company" or the "Holding Company" or "AESL") is a Public Limited Company domiciled in India.
+The Company having CIN L23200MH1992PLC318353, is incorporated under the provisions of the Companies Act applicable in India and is listed on the Bombay Stock Exchange (BSE).
+The Company, together with its subsidiaries (hereafter, the "Group") provide services in the Energy sector such as seismic data acquisition, data analysis, reservoir imaging, operation and maintenance of production facilities, etc. The registered office of the Company is located at 3rd floor, Omkar Esquare, Chunabhatti Signal, Eastern Express Highway, Sion (E), Mumbai - 400022.